 Grilled apples are super versatile and easy.
-Serve them unadorned as a simple side dish, or topped with a cinnamon glaze and ice cream for dessert.
+Serve them plain as a simple side dish, or topped with a cinnamon glaze and ice cream for dessert.
 Crunchy granola turns them into a unique brunch dish that will bring on the compliments.

-Grilled apples are perfect in the fall
+Grilled apple slices are perfect in the fall

 While you’ve got that meat and skillet potatoes on one side of the grill why not add some apples?
 It’s apple season after all, and they’re ripe, beautiful and abundant.

-The best apples for grilling?
+What apples are best for grilling?

 Choose any firm apple that you would use in a pie or any other type of recipe where they get cooked, but need to hold their shape.
-Our go-to cooking apple is the Granny Smith variety.
-They hold up well and have a tart taste that is balanced perfectly by some brown sugar and cinnamon.
+Our go-to cooking apple is the Granny Smith variety, and we love it for more than just grilling, like in our Apple Cobbler with Bisquick and Apple Berry Crisp.
+We also love the Honey Crisp variety and have grilled both.

-Naturally you’ll want to thoroughly wash the apples.
-Then I like to slice them in about 1/2 inch slices.
-You should get about 4 slices out of a good sized apple.
+- Naturally you'll want to thoroughly wash the apples.
+Then I like to slice them in about ½ inch slices.
+You should get about 3-4 slices out of a good sized apple.

-As you slice toss them in a shallow baking dish that you’ve added water and lemon juice to.
+- As you slice toss them in a shallow baking dish that you've added water and lemon juice to.
 About 3 Tablespoons of lemon juice is good for a pan of water.
 This will prevent the sliced apples from browning.

 This post contains affiliate links, which means if you click on an affiliate link and buy something, we may receive a very small commission.
 It does NOT result in additional charges to you or cost you anything extra.
 Click here for our full privacy and disclosure policy.
 As an Amazon associate we earn from qualifying purchases.

-If the apples will be a side dish (perfect with pork or chicken) they really need absolutely nothing.
+If the apples will be a side dish (perfect with pork chops or chicken) they really need absolutely nothing.

 We’ve given you a simple brown sugar, butter and cinnamon recipe that can be brushed on when they’re almost done.
 It’s perfect if your grilled apples will become dessert.
 Make them even better by topping with some good quality vanilla ice cream.